technologiesoutcomes/assignments/assignment13/Readme.md

 Is pod-to-pod communication possible within a cluster?

-Why might it not be a good idea to configure a pod to communicate with another pod thought the server pod IP address?
+Why might it not be a good idea to configure a pod to communicate with another pod through the server pod's IP address?

 5) Run the following commands to create a deployment and a service pointing to the deployment.
 ```